zzhbrr/Triton-Puzzles-Lite/README.md

 - Some minor modifications in the puzzles code (Mainly for better readability, e.g. variable naming).

 ## Known Issues
+<a id="known_issues"></a>

 - Puzzle 11, 12 fail in GPU mode.

+- There are some campatibility issues with Triton interpreter and NumPy 2.0.
+To check it, you can first run demos to see whether the results are correct:
+    ```bash
+    TRITON_INTERPRET=1 python3 puzzles.py -i
+    ```
+    If the results of Demo 1 look like:
+    ```
+    Demo1 Output:
+    [0 1 2 3 4 5 6 7]
+    [0.
+0. 0.
+0. 0.
+0. 0.
+0.]
+    ```
+    Then you should first fix your version problem.
+You can read [this issue](https://github.com/SiriusNEO/Triton-Puzzles-Lite/issues/1) for a detailed solutions.